megnergit/HiveMQ_Test_H1/README.md

 brew install mosquitto
 ```

 Create a topic and subscribe it.
-Do this in two teminals.
+Do this in two terminals.

 ```
 mosquitto_sub -h localhost -p 1883 -t "test/topic"